-Chapter Fifteen

-Revision of Financial Aid Awards
+Chapter Fifteen Revision of Financial Aid Awards (Return to Table of Contents)

 Once an award notification is sent to the student via Tennessee Tech email, there may be instances which warrant a change to the original notification.
 An Aid Administrator may review a student's circumstances, make an adjustment to an award, and release a revised award notification.
 This revised award invalidates the original award notice.